Westcliff railway station: December 1895

 Westcliffe-on-Sea always enjoyed a good passenger service to London Fenchurch Street even in the first couple of years after opening when the area was still being developed.
 Passenger numbers soon increased and it became quite a busy station with commuter traffic and, because of its proximity to the sea a destination for day trippers.

-In the Bradshaw's Railway Guide for the December 1895 timetable (tables 210-215) the up morning peak had trains for Fenchurch Street at 6.40 (all stations via Tilbury) 7.45 (fast service via Laindon arrive 08.51), 8.07 (via Laindon) to arriving 9.17 and an 8.47 to St Pancras via the Tottenham and Hampstead Junction Railway.
-In the down direction there were services towards Shoeburyness at 7.46, 8.53 and then a two hour gap to 10.52 after which Westcliff had one train per hour rom Fenchurch Street and occasional services from St Pancras.
+In the Bradshaw's Railway Guide for the December 1895 timetable (tables 210–215) the up morning peak had trains for Fenchurch Street at 6.40 (all stations via Tilbury) 7.45 (fast service via Laindon arrive 08.51), 8.07 (via Laindon) to arriving 9.17 and an 8.47 to St Pancras via the Tottenham and Hampstead Junction Railway.
+In the down direction there were services towards Shoeburyness at 7.46, 8.53 and then a two-hour gap to 10.52 after which Westcliff had one train per hour rom Fenchurch Street and occasional services from St Pancras.

 The down evening peak there were services from Fenchurch Street to Westcliff at 4.25pm, 5.15 express (which arrived at Westcliff at 6.02), 5.53, 6.08 and 6.30.
 Additionally there were two all stations services via Tilbury and on 05.23 from St Pancras.
 In the up direction there was an hourly service one of which went to St Pancras.

 Sunday services consisted of 8 services towards Southend and seven up services.
-During the Spring and Summer these wold have been supplemented by additional services.
+During the Spring and Summer these would have been supplemented by additional services.

 District Line services served the line from July 1910 to the outbreak of World War II in September 1939.
 More information of these can be found in the London, Tilbury and Southend Line page.